dsccommunity/SqlServerDsc/README.md

   * If you are new to GitHub (and git), then please check out [Getting Started with GitHub](https://github.com/PowerShell/DscResources/blob/master/GettingStartedWithGitHub.md).
   * If you are new to Pester and writing test, then please check out [Getting started with Pester](https://github.com/PowerShell/DscResources/blob/master/GettingStartedWithPester.md).

-And if you need any help along the way, don't be afraid to ask.
+If you need any help along the way, don't be afraid to ask.
 We are here for each other.

 ## Installation